-Well, it is always about the customer, right?
+Well, it is always about the customer.

 I know they can be improved but here are just a few things Masoko might have missed and thus disappointed some of us.

-- Navigation on the website is so disorganized if I want to shop by category, I just get lost.
+- Navigation on the website is so disorganised if I want to shop by category, I just get lost.
 Once I click on the green button, I get some submenu items displaying instead of neat row laid down.

 - The URL structure and breadcrumbs are all mixed up – For instance, when I navigate to Computers, the URL reads Home and Garden.
-What is that Safaricom?
+What is that, Safaricom?

-- There are those types of products where Product attributes are a must, these include clothes, shoes etc. But on Masoko, there are sizes but how will someone know their right size?
+- There are those types of products where Product attributes are a must; these include clothes, shoes etc. But on Masoko, there are sizes, but how will someone know their right size?

 My final thoughts and Comments on Masoko

 I expected something that will leave me in awe and trigger that consumer stimuli to buy a product on the first day.
-However, Safaricom with their unmatched history failed to meet the expectations of people like me.
+However, Safaricom, with their unmatched history, failed to meet the expectations of people like me.

 For starters, Safaricom failed to get it right with this platform name –Masoko.
 It just doesn’t bring that catchy outlook that comes calling every time you see or hear it.